SchornacklabSLCU/amfinder/README.md

 $ brew install gpatch opam gtk+ cairo
 ```

-3. Follow the [Linux installation instructions](#amfbrowseronlinux), with the
+3. Follow the [Linux installation instructions](#amfbrowseronlinux).
+You may have to edit the file `install.sh` with a text editor and uncomment the option `--disable-sandboxing`.
-following modification: use `opam init --disable-sandboxing` for initialisation.

 4. Install a X server (for instance, [Xming](https://sourceforge.net/projects/xming/))
 and configure `bash` to tell GUIs to use the local X server by running `export DISPLAY=localhost:0.0`.